kimiG2514/tile_Game/README.md

 BFS - Breadth first search is implemented using a data structure that emulates a queue (FIFO)

-Both searches were implemented with the use of a deque, pop.() for DFS, and .popleft() for the BFS.
+Both searches were implemented with the use of a deque, .pop() for DFS, and .popleft() for the BFS.

 Analysis